How to | 10 Juli 2020

 Protocol Mapper

 How do we get our data from different machines talking different protocols to the Connectware Data Broker?
 That’s where the Protocol Mapper comes into play.
 The Protocol Mapper uses a mapping scheme that translates various protocols to a unified MQTT/JSON API and handles the device connection management.
 Each device is represented by a connection resource which contains endpoints and mappings, which are used to model a MQTT topic hierarchy.
 All resources are defined in a text-based, human and machine readable YAML file called Commissioning File.
-To learn more about the configuration of connections see the Service Basics Lesson.
+To learn more about the configuration of connections see the How to connect to an OPC-UA server article.

 Now the MQTT Data Broker is fed directly by our devices from the shopfloor via the Protocol Mapper.
 The next step is to forward the data to our application.